dreadnode/rigging/docs/topics/generators.md

 - [`def generate_texts(...)`][rigging.generator.Generator.generate_texts] - Used for [`PendingCompletion.run`][rigging.completion.PendingCompletion.run] variants.
 - [`async def agenerate_texts(...)`][rigging.generator.Generator.agenerate_texts] - Used for [`PendingCompletion.arun`][rigging.completion.PendingCompletion.arun] variants.

+!!! note "Optional Implementation"

-*If your generator doesn't implement a particular method like async or text completions, Rigging will simply raise a `NotImplementedError` for you*
+    If your generator doesn't implement a particular method like async or text completions, Rigging will simply raise a `NotImplementedError` for you.
+It's currently undecided whether generators should prefer to provide weak overloads for compatibility, or whether they should ignore methods which can't be used optimally to help provide clarity to the user about capability.
+You'll find we've opted for the former strategy in our generators.

 Generators operate in a batch context by default, taking in groups of message lists or texts.
 Whether your implementation takes advantage of this batching is up to you, but where possible you